jeyakatsa/Ecare/Readme.md

 # ECARE
 ## Ethereum Combinatorial Auction Rate Exchange

-#### ECARE (previously known as MonaLisa) is an Ethereum Combinatorial Auction Rate Exchange meant to facilitate the prices/market-caps of ERC-20 tokens based on the exchange rates agreed upon.
+#### ECARE (previously known as MonaLisa) is an Ethereum Combinatorial Auction Rate Exchange meant to facilitate a self-sustaining exchange rate ecosystem immune to bear-markets.

 ### Motivation: